nic-dgl-204-fall-2022/redjinator-aoc-2/README.md

 `fun String.checkForPairs() = this.windowed(2).count() > this.windowed(2).distinct().count()`
 So this one caused me some trouble at first but was so simple in the end.
 First we count the amount of pairs a string can make, then we do the same thing but only count distinct or unique pairs so if we have 2 matching pairs the `.distinct()` will not count one of them leaving us a sign that we've detected at least a double pair.

+The rest of the solution follows the same route as Part1.

 ## Reflection

-for reflection: I've learned some new techniques and gotten some practice using 'it'
+for reflection: I've learned some new techniques and gotten some practice using 'it' Actually time in front of computer is hard to measure on this one as it was spread over about 10 micro sessions less than an hour each.
+I think that's the best estimate I can give for reflection.
+I referenced the Kotlin docs a lot for this one and my approach to the solutions is a direct reflection of that as these would not have been my approaches prior to this term.
+I'm really liking extension functions and the convenience they bring.
+Oh one thing I forgot to mention was my complete struggle with Regex.
+That one pattern `val pattern = Regex("(..).*\\1")` took a good hour probabley 2 to get right and full disclosure, that was a few days ago and I can't tell you what it's doing now and since I'm so time crunched I'm happy enough with this for the moment.
+I know I can reproduce if I need too.
+I intend to grow this skill too as it's apparent regex is basically steroids for parsing data.
+I get it, I'm just not highly proficient with it yet.

+End